ddeutils/ddeutil-observe/README.md

 ## :beers: Getting Started

-This project implement the best scalable FastAPI web application structure.
 For the first phase, I will use the SQLite be a backend database that keep authentication and workflows data.